 With passage of the Religious Freedom and Marriage Fairness Act, same-sex couples can now marry in Illinois.
-While married same sex couples encounter similar legal concerns as married heterosexual couples, including whether or not to pursue a pre or post-nuptial agreement, adoption, or separation and divorce, some legal issues are unique to LGBT individuals.
+While married same sex couples encounter similar legal concerns as married heterosexual couples, including whether or not to pursue a pre or post-nuptial agreement, adoption, or separation and divorce, some legal issues are unique to LGBTQ individuals.

 Illinois is part of a minority of states that provides for second parent or co-parent adoption.
 Second-parent adoption allows a non-biological parent to adopt a child without negatively impacting the biological parent’s legal status as parent.
 Through second-parent adoption, a legally recognized parent-child relationship is created.